Pairing: Past Bilbo/Thorin

 “Point.
-Dian’s newer showed sign of a need for gold, so there’s that,” Dís said with a sigh.
-“But it galls me to know that my brother and sons died to reclaim Erebor only to lose it.”
+Dian’s never showed sign of a need for gold, so there’s that,” Dís said with a sigh.
+“But it galls me to know that my brother and my sons died to reclaim Erebor only to lose it.”

 “Balin knows, as does Dwalin,” Bilbo revealed, voice soft.
 “If there is a need for my children to reclaim their father’s kingdom, they will have help.”